PaasmerIoT/SBC-SDK-PYTHON/Readme.md

 #input to the IC to the output of the RPi
 tmpcs = 25
 #chip select of IC
-UserName = "mahendra.bilagi@gmail.com"
+UserName = "XXXXYYYY@gmail.com"
 #your user name used in developer.paasmer.co for registration
-DeviceName = "HariPi"
+DeviceName = "RASPi"
 #your device name
 feedname1 = "TemprSensor"
 #feed name used for displaying in the developer.paasmer.co This feed is restricted to temprature sensor